EXECUTIVE COUNCIL

 Policy Debate Tournament Director

-Larry is an alum of the Washington Forensics League, now WACFL.
+Larry is an alumnus of WASDL.
 Like Roland, he competed in policy debate and speech at Mt.
 Vernon High School.
-Currently, Larry is the Assistant Coach to Sheryl Gusman, the Head Coach for Dominion High School Speech and Debate.
+Currently, Larry serves as the Assistant Coach to Sheryl Gusman, the Head Coach of Dominion High School’s Speech and Debate team.
 He has served as both Student Congress Debate and Policy Debate Tournament Director.

 In his professional life, Larry is the Legal Counsel of Technica Corporation.
 He is a former Assistant United States Attorney for the District of Columbia and Judicial Clerk to the Honorable Roger J. Miner of the U.S. Court of Appeals for the Second Circuit.

 Larry believes his success as an attorney is a result of speech and debate.
 He has used his dramatic interp experience in trials and his policy debate experience in court.
-He shares his twenty plus years’ WACFL coaching experience with any student to help them find their voice.
+He shares his twenty-plus years of WASDL coaching experience with any student to help them find their voice.

 Speech Vice President